7coil/7coil/src/posts/projects/discordforoffice/index.md

 ### Step 3

+Restart all Microsoft Office applications by closing and opening them.

 Your Discord Rich Presence (should) now be working!

-If it doesn't work, [let us know](https://github.com/7coil/DiscordForOffice/issues/new) by creating an issue on GitHub
+If it doesn't work, let us know by creating an [issue on GitHub](https://github.com/7coil/DiscordForOffice/issues/new) or asking for technical support on [Discord](https://discord.gg/Ars8Hkr2PC)

 ![A Discord Rich Presence preview](./Discord_rMJvB9M0G3.png)